karenamckinnon/PEP/README.md

 Note that certain information (primarily directory paths) must be input into main.m and the .ncl scripts in order for them to run.

-In addition, the script reads from .mat files that contain GHCND data (rather than the .txt files which are provided at http://www1.ncdc.noaa.gov/pub/data/ghcn/daily/.
-If you would like access to these .mat files, or information about how to produce them, please contact Karen McKinnon.
+In addition, the script reads from .mat files that contain GHCND data, rather than the .dly files which are provided at http://www1.ncdc.noaa.gov/pub/data/ghcn/daily/ as a compressed .tar file (ghcnd_all.tar.gz).
+The .dly files are plain text.
+We have provided two .dly files and our correspondingly processed .mat files so that the user can transform the .dly files to .mat files in similar forms if desired.
+If you would like further information about how to process the .dly files in Matlab, please contact Karen McKinnon.

 We have also provided the time series of T95 (PEP-T95TimeSeries.txt), which is produced from the daily station data.
 The .txt file can be found in the supplementary information,